xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD07_LAB_MANUAL.md

     - Starting Node in Child Level: **False**
     - Show Starting Node: **True**

-4. Render a breadcrumb trail on the **Photo Index** view by using the following information:
+4. Render a breadcrumb trail on the **Index** view by using the following information:

     - Helper: **Html.MvcSiteMap()**
     - Method: **SiteMapPath**